Omaralabdullah051/service-provider/README.md

 - I used tailwind css with some customization in base layer directives.

 - I installed Vue Fontawesome to add some icons.

+- I installed AOS to add some scroll animations.